-While this paper demonstrated the application of

-MetaSockets to a specific communication service, we emphasize that the Adaptive Java mechanisms are general.
+While this paper demonstrated the application of MetaSockets to a specific communication service, we emphasize that these mechanisms are general.
 Any component in the system can be metafied and adapted at run time.
-Currently, we are investigating the use of Adaptive Java to address other key areas where software adaptability is needed in distributed systems: dynamically changing the fault tolerance properties of components, adaptive security policies dynamically woven across components, mitigation of the heterogeneity of system display characteristics, and energy management strategies for batterypowered devices.
+Currently, we are investigating the use of Adaptive Java and TRAP/J to address other key areas where software adaptability is needed in distributed systems: dynamically changing the fault tolerance properties of components, adaptive security policies dynamically woven across components, mitigation of the heterogeneity of system display characteristics, and energy management strategies for battery-powered devices.